libsidplayfp/VICE-testprogs/testbench/readme.txt

 --------------------------------------------------------------------------------

-additional targets/emulators can be hooked up fairly easy, only a few simple features are needed. in case of VICE they are called like this:
+additional targets/emulators can be hooked up fairly easy, only a few simple features are needed.

+*** in case of VICE they are called like this, for actual emulators you will want
+    to implement something along these lines:

 -debugcart
   enable a virtual "debug cartridge" which consists of one write-only register.